blinksh/blink/docs/advanced/unix-roundup.md

 This will disconnect all active SSH connections if the device is moved.

 Put the clipboard to use on your mobile device with `pbpaste` and `pbcopy`.
-Use `pbcopy` command to put the contents of a file into the clipboard and `pbpaste` to paste the data.
-You can even use the `touch` command to create an empty file and paste it with `pbpaste`, clearing your clipboard.
+Use the `pbcopy` command to put the contents of a file into the clipboard and `pbpaste` to paste the data.
+You can even use the `touch` command to create an empty file and paste it with `pbpaste` clearing your clipboard.

 To open a file just run: